-8.4 Retail Discount
+Retail Discount

-The Council has discretion to discount business rate bills by one third of the daily chargeable amount in 2019/20 and in 2020/21 for retail premises with a rateable value below £51,000.
+We have the discretion to discount business rate bills by one third of the daily chargeable amount payable in 2019/20, for 20/21 this has been increased to 50% for retail premises with a rateable value of £50,999 or less.
 Retail premises must be occupied and wholly or mainly used to sell goods, services or food and drink to visiting members of the public.

-As a guide, qualifying businesses may include: See Appendix D
+As a guide, qualifying businesses may include: